 Before & After School

-The Extended Day Office coordinates our before- and after-school programs which include Extended Day Care (EDC), Extended Day Activities, Private Music Lessons, Birthday Parties and Student Clubs.
+The Extended Day Office coordinates our before- and after-school programs which include Extended Day Care (EDC), Extended Day Activities, Private Music Lessons, and Student Clubs.

 Extended Day Program Descriptions